 Johann Wolfgang von Goethe (1749-1832) was the greatest writer of his time and even Napoleon insisted on meeting him when the French conqueror happened to be passing through Germany with the Grande Armée.
-Goethe had gained celebrity at an early age, and won both acclaim and notoriety for his writings, some of which are now classics of world literature.
-This brilliant intellectual and artist wrote four novels, poetry and world-famous dramas, as well as treatises on various scientific subjects, and he served in a number of important state functions.
+Goethe gained celebrity at an early age and won both acclaim and notoriety for his writings, some of which are now classics of world literature.
+This brilliant intellectual and artist wrote four novels, poetry and world-famous dramas, as well as treatises on various scientific subjects.
+He also served in a number of important state functions.

 Broadcast: August 28, 1999 to mark the 250th anniversary of Goethe’s birth